hoovercj/node-server/README.md

 After adding a site it is important to test it.
 Currently the main endpoint calls the reset for all sites.
 To test a particular site in development, hit the endpoint /resetpassword/test/?site=name&email=address via curl or some other method.

-Alternatively, you may use this [test form](http://localhost:4000/testresetpasswords/) to submit test requests.
+~~Alternatively, you may use this [test form](http://localhost:4000/testresetpasswords/) to submit test requests.~~ Currently disabled.

 This must work before any additions will be merged.